rodrigo398/gitnotes/docs/CONTRIBUTING.md

     `fix:`, `doc:`, `chore:`, `feature:`, for example.
 This makes everything a bit clearer in the git history.

 4. When you are ready to get feedback on your branch, create a merge request on Gitlab.

-    `WIP:` (work in progress) should be added to the start of your initial merge request title.
+    > If you would like feedback on a branch you are working on,
-    This will prevent the branch from accidentally being merged, until the code has been discussed and reviewed.
+    > `WIP:` (work in progress) can be added to the start of your merge request title.

-5. Finally, once your code has been approved, remove the `WIP:` tag.
-You can then merge your branch
+5. Finally, once your code has been reviewed and approved, you can then merge your branch
-    into `master`.
+    into `master` !

 ## Style Guide